pynucastro/pynucastro/examples/URCA_f90/README.md

 ```

 3) Edit network.f90 and revise the stopping root solver condition in
 subroutine FCVROOTFN if desired.
+If you don't want a stopping
+condition, start with the recommended timing DT_SAVE and NDT_SAVE
-For example, to stop when either
+above.
+For example, to stop when either Ne-23 or Na-23 are depleted,
-Ne-23 or Na-23 are depleted, use the following:
+use the following:

 ```
     G(1) = min(Y(net_meta%ine23),Y(net_meta%ina23))